BIRDSOpenSource/BIRDSOpenSource.github.io/index.md

 The Joint Global Multi-Nations Birds Satellite project, or BIRDS project, was created by the Kyushu Institute of Technology ([_Kyutech_](https://www.kyutech.ac.jp/english/)) to help countries build their first satellite.
 So far, there have been 4 completed and one ongoing BIRDS missions:

 1. BIRDS-1: Bangladesh, Japan, Mongolia, Ghana and Nigeria.
-2. BIRDS-2: Buthan, The Philipines and Malaysia.
+2. BIRDS-2: Bhutan, The Philipines and Malaysia.
 3. BIRDS-3: Japan, Sri Lanka and Nepal
 4. BIRDS-4: Japan, The Philipines, Paraguay.
 5. BIRDS-5: Japan, Uganda and Zimbabwe.